danitres/landing-page/README.md

 # landing-page
-this is my projet for freecodeacademy
+this is my third projet for freecodeacademy ( landing page)